CloudBase Resources Migration Guide

 - Visit CloudBase Platform/Document Database/Collection Management

-- Select the collection to export, click "Export" button
+- Select the collection to be exported and click the "Export" button

 - Export Format: Select JSON format (required)

-- If exported data file exceeds 50 MB, export in batches:
+- If the exported data file exceeds 50 MB, you need to export in batches:

-- Ensure single data file is less than 50 MB
+- Ensure that a single data file is less than 50 MB

 2. Import Collection Data

-- Create collection with same name (if not exists)
+- Create a collection with the same name (if it doesn't exist)

-- Select collection, click "Import" button, upload exported JSON file
+- Select the collection, click the "Import" button, and upload the exported JSON file

-- Database permission rules need to be manually reconfigured in target environment
+- Database permission rules need to be manually reconfigured in the target environment

-- Database indexes need to be manually recreated in target environment
+- Database indexes need to be manually recreated in the target environment

-- Recommend migrating small amount of data for testing first, then bulk migrate after confirmation
+- It is recommended to migrate a small amount of data for testing first, and then migrate in batches after confirming there are no errors

 MySQL Database Migration

-MySQL database also supports two migration methods, choose corresponding migration method based on your data organization.
+MySQL database also supports two migration methods.
+Choose the corresponding migration method based on your data organization method.

 Method 1: Data Model Migration

-If you created data sources through "Data Model", you can use data model's import/export functionality for migration.
+If you created data sources through "Data Models", you can use the data model's import and export functions for migration.

-Refer to Document Database/Data Model Migration for operation steps, the process is identical.
+Operation steps refer to Document Database/Data Model Migration, the process is exactly the same.

 Method 2: Data Table Migration